tuckerpo/inmoov-442/README.md

 make

-This should now rebuild the project without our plug-in enabled.
+This should now rebuild the project with our plug-in enabled.

 Type: